Structure of 2D Topological Stabilizer Codes: Approach and results

-Notice that the anyon model attached to $\charge\gauge$ only has a few parameters, $\alpha$, $\beta$, $\spin{c_\alpha}$ and $\spin{e_\beta}$.
+The anyon model attached to $\charge\gauge$ only has a few parameters, $\alpha$, $\beta$, $\chi=\spin{c_1}$ and $f=\spin{e_1}$.
+We call this the characteristic of the TSSG.
+The anyon model is chiral when $\chi=-1$, and when $f=-1$ there are fermions among the $e_i$.
 There exist TSSGs covering all possible combinations of these parameters, as shown in \secref{canonical}.
+Since the subsystem toric code only has a nontrivial element in $\charge\gauge$ it is an example of a TSSG with $\alpha=0$ and $\beta=1$.
+Moreover, string operators are products of single qubit $Z$ Pauli operators, and thus $f=1$.

-In the case of TSGs $\beta=0$ and thus we are left with the parameters $\alpha$ and $\spin{c_\alpha}$.
-The toric code has $\spin{c_\alpha}=1$ and $\alpha=1$, and thus combining $N$ toric codes together we get a code with $\alpha=N$ and $\spin{c_\alpha}=1$.
-On the other hand, no codes are known with $\spin{c_\alpha}=-1$.
-From the condensed matter perspective these would give rise to a chiral anyon model in a Hamiltonian with commuting terms, which is believed not to be possible \cite{kitaev:2003:ftanyons}.
+In the case of TSGs $\beta=0$, leaving the parameters $\alpha$ and $\chi$.
+The toric code has $\alpha=1$ and $\chi=1$, and thus combining $N$ toric codes together we get a code with $\alpha=N$ and $\chi=1$.
+Chiral codes are not likely to exist \cite{kitaev:2003:ftanyons}.